 Research by Professor Teresa Cremin at The Open University identified |

-"The number of pupils who said they didn’t often talk with peers about reading decreased substantially from 60% to 36%, indicating a shift toward more regular peer engagement."Open University study into impact of What on Earth! magazine |
+"The number of pupils who said they didn’t often talk with peers about reading decreased substantially from 60% to 36%, indicating a shift toward more regular peer engagement."Open University study into impact of What on Earth!
+Magazine |

-How do I subscribe my school or library to What On Earth Magazine?
+How do I subscribe my school or library to What on Earth!
+Magazine?

-Available to schools and public libraries, this special subscription is for a 20 page mini-edition of the full current magazine, with subscribers receiving a 36-copy class-set (to be delivered 10 times per year - every month except January and August).
+Available to schools and public libraries, this special subscription is for a 24 page mini-edition of the full current magazine, with subscribers receiving a 36-copy class-set (to be delivered 10 times per year – every month except January and August).

 The subscription cost is £349 per year initially (for 360 magazines in total).
-As well as a wide range of exciting What on Earth! content, each issue will also include book recommendations from Peters' expert team, linked to key topics featured.
+As well as a wide range of exciting What on Earth!
+Magazine content, each issue will also include book recommendations from Peters' expert team, linked to key topics featured.

 Signing up is easy – pay by credit card or invoice (payment terms 30 days).